ludovicianul/sol/README.md

 # How to use sol?

-## Pre-requisites - OpenAI or Anthropic API key
+## Prerequisites - OpenAI or Anthropic API key

 Sol uses by default the OpenAI API to generate responses to your questions.
 You need to have an API key to use it.